ericclemmons/grunt-express-server/README.md

 [//]: #@corifeus-header:end

-Simple grunt task for running an Express server that works great with LiveReload + Watch/Regarde
+Simple grunt task for running an Express server that works great with LiveReload + Watch/Regarde.

+It works with the latest Node and some additional options.

 ## Getting Started